 Community solar.
 Oregon's community solar law, enacted by the Oregon legislature in 2016, is designed to allow Oregonians to invest in solar projects that are tied directly into the grid, and be paid back through a credit on their electric bill.
-The Oregon Public Utility Commission (PUC) is currently implementing rules under this law, which is scheduled to go into effect in late 2019 or early 2020.
-OCPC is following the implementation process, developing one community solar project, and looking at other potential projects.
-There is no assurance that the PUC will develop rules that are congruent with OCPC's business model and the Community Solar program could undermine the profitability of OCPC other Projects.
+The Oregon Public Utility Commission (PUC) implemented the program in 2020.
+OCPC is developing community solar projects in PGE and Pacific Power service territories.